pufferpanel/templates/python3/README.md

-# Discord.py pufferpanel template
+# Python3 pufferpanel template
-### Allows you to easly host your discord bots
+### Allows you to easly host your python projects
  - Made by @CristianEduardMihai

 # Troubleshooting